-- Instructed in its entirety, for the benefit of the Board of Directors, the board review process relating to FY 2022, conducted with the support of the company Spencer Stuart Italia S.r.I., therefore examining the relevant report produced by Spencer Stuart; - Instructed in its entirety, for the benefit of the Board of Directors, the annual verification also for the purpose of being able to account for it in the report on corporate governance and ownership structure relating to FY 2022 - on the possession of the requirements of integrity and independence of directors; - Proceeded with the annual review relating to FY 2022 of compliance with the policy on the maximum number of offices for directors; - Examined the communication of January 25, 2023 from the Chair of the Corporate Governance Committee of Borsa Italiana, sharing the considerations regarding Poste Italiane's position on the recommendations addressed to listed issuers contained in the communication in question; - Reviewed the report on corporate governance and ownership structure for FY 2022, submitting the document for final approval by the Board of Directors;

-- Examined new developments in the area of corporate governance, both with regard to the content of newly enacted regulations (with special emphasis on the adoption of the Governance Code) and with regard to established best practices both in Italy and abroad, and informed the Board of Directors about the most significant new developments; - Initiated the beauty contest procedure for the appointment of the external consultant for the board review process relating to the financial years 2023-2025, completing the activity in December 2023 with the presentation to the board of directors of the result of the beauty contest and the related proposal concerning the assignment of the appointment in the form of a three-year Group framework agreement (which may also be used by the other subsidiaries of the Group called upon to conduct similar self-assessment activities of their corporate bodies) to the company Crisci & Partners S.r.l.
+- instructed, for the benefit of the board of directors, the board review process relating to FY 2023, conducted with the support of the company Crisci & Partners S.r.l., therefore examining the relevant report produced by Crisci & Partners S.r.l.; - instructed, for the benefit of the board of directors, the annual verification also for the purpose of being able to account for it in the report on corporate governance and ownership structure relating to FY 2023 on the possession of the requirements of integrity and independence of directors; - proceeded with the annual review relating to FY 2023 of compliance with the policy on the maximum number of offices for directors; - examined the communication of December 14, 2023 from the Chair of the Corporate Governance Committee of Borsa Italiana, sharing the considerations regarding Poste Italiane's position on the recommendations addressed to listed issuers contained in the communication in question; - reviewed the report on corporate governance and ownership structure for FY 2023, submitting the document for final approval by the board of directors; - instructed, for the benefit of the board of directors, the annual assessment of the possible existence of situations of incompatibility pursuant to Article 36 of Decree Law no. 201 of December 6, 2011, converted with amendments by Law no. 214 of December 22, 2011 (the "interlocking prohibition"), on the part of the directors, the statutory auditors, the head of the "BancoPosta" function and the Executive in charge of preparing the company's corporate accounting documents; - examined new developments in corporate governance, both with reference to the content of newly enacted regulatory provisions with a particular focus on the innovations introduced to corporate governance institutions by Law no. 21 of March 5, 2024 (the "Capital Law") both with reference to established best practices in both the national and international spheres, and informing the board of directors of the most significant new developments; - initiated the board review process for the financial year 2024, conducted with the support of Crisci & Partners S.r.l.

-7.6 Related and Connected Parties Committee
+7.6.
+Related and connected parties committee